πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 2: Grayscale CLI tool

-Build ./togray input.ppm output.pgm: read P6 PPM, convert via luminance formula, write PGM.
+Build ./togray input.ppm output.pgm: read a P6 PPM, convert via the luminance formula, and write a PGM.

 Challenge 3: Gaussian blur